eoliveros/ln-wallet/README.md

 * `/payment_form` returns an html page for a payment invoice form
 * `/new_address` returns an html page showing a generated bitcoin address
+* `/ln_invoice` returns an html page for creating LN invoices
+* `/pay_invoice` returns an html page for paying LN invoices
+* `/pay/<bolt11>` pays a bolt11 invoice and returns an html page of the result
+* `/paid` returns an html page of the status of all paid bolt11 invoices
+* `/status/<bolt11>` returns an html page of the status of a specific bolt11 invoice payment